A Beginner's Guide to Bitcoin ETFs

 How Does a Bitcoin ETF Work?

-As there are some misunderstandings regarding the ETF’s genuine potential, it is generally advisable to learn as much about their management and creation prior to considering investing in them.
+As there are some misunderstandings regarding the ETF’s true potential, it is generally advisable to learn as much about their management and creation before investing in them.

 First of all, one needs to understand how the ETFs are created, including those based on Bitcoin: